 In this activity, you're going to prepare to respond to an LEQ, or long essay question.
 To do this, you will conduct research and think about any relevant information you've learned so far in the course to help you form a response to the question.
-This particular LEQ asks you to respond to the following prompt: Develop an argument that evaluates the similarities and differences in the ways states were organized in different parts of the world from c.
+This particular LEQ asks you to respond to this prompt: Develop an argument that analyzes the similarities and differences between various networks of exchange from c.
 1200 to 1450 CE.
 To make sure you're clear on what the prompt is asking, take out the Question Parsing Tool.
 Work with your classmates to deconstruct the prompt.
 Once you have deconstructed the prompt, choose the relevant historical thinking tool to help you organize your research findings.

 Now, it's time for some research!
 You can use materials from the course and conduct further research online for additional evidence.
 As you gather evidence for your essay, write it on the tool you chose.
-Be prepared to share your findings with the class.
-Next, use the evidence you gathered to help you form a thesis statement that directly responds to the prompt.
-One common mistake students often make in responding to LEQs is not directly answering the prompt-so, in creating your thesis, make sure it's relevant to what was asked of you!
+Next, use the evidence you gathered to help you form a thesis statement that directly responds to the question.
+Make sure your thesis statement is relevant to what was asked of you!